SGNovice/Disease-detection-using-chest-xrays/README.md

 # Disease detection Project using Chest X-ray Database
-This project aims at a new chest X-ray database, namely “ChestX-ray8”, which comprises 108,948 frontalview X-ray images of 32,717 unique patients with the textmined eight disease image labels (where each image can have multi-labels), from the associated radiological reports using natural language processing.
+This project aims at a new chest X-ray database, namely “ChestX-ray8”, which comprises 108,948 frontalview X-ray images of 32,717 unique patients with the textmined 14 disease image labels (where each image can have multi-labels), from the associated radiological reports using natural language processing.
 ## Abstract
 Chest X-Rays are the most reliable radiobiological imprints of patients, widely used to efficiently diagnose an array of common thoracic diseases.
 For too long, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
 In the meanwhile, data-hungry Deep Learning systems lie in wait of voluminous databases just like these, at the cusp of fulfilling the promise of fully-automated and accurate disease diagnosis.
-Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with powerful Deep Learning Systems, in order to automate the diagnosis of eight common kinds of lung diseases.
+Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with powerful Deep Learning Systems, in order to automate the diagnosis of 14 common kinds of lung diseases.
 Currently we will be focusing on three kinds of diseases to start with.

 ## Introduction
 ### Why Deep Learning for Disease Diagnostics?